-The US is the worst-hit country by the pandemic, with more than 5.8 million cases and an excess of 179,700 fatalities, according to a running tally by Johns Hopkins University.
-In all, nearly 2.1 million patients have recovered.
+The US is the worst-hit country by the pandemic, with more than 5.5 million cases and an excess of 173,200 fatalities, according to a running tally by Johns Hopkins University.
+In all, more than 1.9 million recoveries have been recorded.Anadolu Agency website contains only a portion of the news stories offered to subscribers in the AA News Broadcasting System (HAS), and in summarized form.
+Please contact us for subscription options.